Unravelling the Mystery: What Is Mass Hysteria and its Impact

 Rational Investing: Staying Calm Amid Mass Hysteria

-when you add in stupidity and ineptitude by the elected officials, what should have been a mild situation turned into a nightmare-type scenario.
+When you add in the stupidity and ineptitude of the elected officials, what should have been a mild situation turns into a nightmare-type scenario.
 We are supposedly the most advanced nation on earth, but after the current debacle, one would be hard-pressed to call the US progressive, at least in the medical arena.

 We know that a vaccine and a better treatment will be found; it is just a matter of time.
 As for the press and politicians acting sensibly, that’s a hard call.

 This chart from the 1940s clearly illustrates that every so-called crash has proved to be a buying opportunity, and in the long run, bears are always killed, but the same cannot be said of bulls.
-Hence, when the trend is up, and it is up right now, every strong correction has to be viewed through a bullish lens.
+Hence, when the trend is up, as it is currently, every strong correction must be viewed through a bullish lens.

 Mass Hysteria is A Contrarian Investor’s Best Friend